 He is the co-editor of three volumes.
 Profiles in Diversity: Jews in a Changing Europe, 1750-1870 (1998) studies how individual Jews and families experienced major historical changes.
 New Perspectives on the Haskalah (2001) emerged from the first international conference devoted to the subject.
 “What History Tells”: George L. Mosse and the Culture of Modern Europe (2004) is a tribute to his undergraduate teacher and mentor.
 He also served as Associate Editor of The Oxford Handbook of Jewish Studies (2002), which won the National Jewish Book Award.

 He has received grants from the British Academy, the National Endowment for the Humanities and the John Simon Guggenheim Memorial Foundation.
-He has twice been a Visiting Professor at the École des Hautes Études en Sciences Sociales (Paris) and has taught at the Scuola Normale Superiore (Pisa).
+He has twice been a Visiting Professor at the École des Hautes Études en Sciences Sociales (Paris) and at the Scuola Normale Superiore (Pisa).
 He has also been a Visiting Fellow at the Max Planck Institut für Geschichte (Göttingen); All Souls College, Oxford; the Center for Advanced Judaic Studies at the University of Pennsylvania; and the Swedish Collegium for Advanced Study, Uppsala.

 He previously taught at Brown (1983-86), Oxford (1986-92), the University of Wisconsin-Madison (1992-2011) and the City University of New York-Graduate Center (2011-14).